abhayku2002/Iris-flower-classification-using-machine-learning/README.md

 ## Working Procedure <br/>

 1. Data Collection and Preprocessing: <br/>
-*Collecting a comprehensive dataset of iris flower instances, including petal and sepal measurements for each sample.
+* Collecting a comprehensive dataset of iris flower instances, including petal and sepal measurements for each sample.
 *	Preprocessing the dataset by handling missing values, removing outliers, and standardizing or normalizing the feature values to ensure consistency and facilitate algorithm convergence.
-2. Algorithm Selection:
+2. Algorithm Selection: <br/>
-▪	Choosing suitable machine learning algorithms for iris flower classification, such as logistic regression, k-nearest neighbors, random forest, support vector machine, naive Bayes, and decision tree algorithms.
+*	Choosing suitable machine learning algorithms for iris flower classification, such as logistic regression, k-nearest neighbors, random forest, support vector machine, naive Bayes, and decision tree algorithms.
-▪	Each algorithm is selected based on its appropriateness for the classification task and its potential to achieve high accuracy.
+*	Each algorithm is selected based on its appropriateness for the classification task and its potential to achieve high accuracy.
-3. Model Training:
+3. Model Training: <br/>
-▪	Dividing the dataset into training and testing subsets to facilitate model training and evaluation.
+*	Dividing the dataset into training and testing subsets to facilitate model training and evaluation.
-▪	Training each selected algorithm using the training data, allowing the models to learn from the patterns present in the input features and their corresponding iris flower species labels.
+*	Training each selected algorithm using the training data, allowing the models to learn from the patterns present in the input features and their corresponding iris flower species labels.
-4. Evaluation Metrics:
+4. Evaluation Metrics: <br/>
-▪	Employing appropriate evaluation metrics, such as accuracy, precision, recall, and F1-score, to assess the performance of the trained models.
+*	Employing appropriate evaluation metrics, such as accuracy, precision, recall, and F1-score, to assess the performance of the trained models.
-▪	These metrics provide insights into the algorithms' ability to correctly classify iris flower species and their overall effectiveness in solving the classification task
+*	These metrics provide insights into the algorithms' ability to correctly classify iris flower species and their overall effectiveness in solving the classification task

 ## Result <br/>